mubtasims/UnitTest-PyTest/README.md

 Unittest requires that:

 1.)
-The tests must be input into classes as methods 2.)
+The tests must be input into classes as methods.
+2.)
 A collection of unique assertion methods must be used.

 Then we have Pytest, which is also a testing procedure for Python codes.
 It is a framework that is also used in the industry, if anything more preferred by the Python community for testing purposes on databases and mainly APIs.